TeamAGGS/DefectProneness/README.md

 - These *rules* are nothing but combinations of possible feature ranges.
 - For our datasets the number of feature ranges was 21.
    * *Step 1:* Data from continuous features then needs to be discretized into “N” equal width bins.
 For the purpose of this experiment, the number of bins chosen was '5'
    * *Step 2:* WHICH maintains a stack of feature combinations, sorted by a customizable search bias B1.
-For this study, WHICH used the AUC(effort, pd).
+For this study, WHICH used the AUC(effort, pd). <br>
       <img align=center src="./pic/WHICH.PNG">
       where,
             α = 1, β = 1000, γ = 0
       * The (PD,PF, effort) values are normalized to fall between zero and one.
       * The higher the search bias B1, the better.<br>